Updated, April 21, 2023

 By including a player’s picture, what position they play, and what year they are in school, game-goers can familiarize themselves with their classmates and cheer them on by name.

-With many school campuses utilizing digital signage, the results have proven this an effective technology for communicating with key audiences.
+With many campuses utilizing digital signage in schools, the results have proven this an effective technology for communicating with key audiences.
 Skykit enables your school to do this all with an easy-to-use tool, Skykit Beam.
 Skykit Beam is a powerful digital signage content management system that allows you to push content to any number of screens.
 Seamlessly update messaging and content across your school district communicating your school announcements to the people who need to know it, when they need to know it.

-To learn more about using digital signage for your school, contact our team of signage experts.
+To learn more about using digital signage in schools, contact our team of signage experts.